No. 1! UofSC sport science programs top national rankings

 “One of the key strengths of our physical education department is its doctoral program, which prepares future educators and researchers,” says Dean Jon Pedersen of the College of Education.
 “The program uses an apprenticeship model to simulate job expectations of tenure-track faculty at research universities and yields graduates with strong publication records.”

-Pederson notes the doctoral program is well balanced by the department’s graduate and undergraduate programs and a unique program in physical activity instruction, taught by renowned content specialists and serves all students at the university.
+Pederson says the doctoral program is well balanced by the department’s graduate and undergraduate programs and taught by renowned specialists in physical activity education.

-All three deans agree that the ranking reflects Carolina’s push to be a global leader and offer students experiential learning through industry engagement.
+All three deans agree that the ranking reflects Carolina’s commitment as a global leader and offer students experiential learning through industry engagement.

-“We are proud of our success and this recognition, but we will never stop striving to improve,” says Oh.
+“We are proud of this recognition, and we will never stop working to take our programs to the next level.” says Oh.

 ShanghaiRanking Consultancy is a fully independent organization dedicated to research on higher education intelligence and consultation.
 The data used to determine the rankings is collected from the Web of Science database with a time window of five years.
 For more information about the methodology and indicators of the ranking or to view a complete list of the top schools, visit ShanghaiRanking's website.